-If you do get camera shake, a small tripod for smartphones, DSLR’s and Point-and-Shoot can be a simple and effective solution.
-I have also been told that using flash can remove some camera wobble, although I have not tried this myself yet.
+If you often get camera shake.
+A tripod for smartphones, DSLR’s and Point-and-Shoot can be a simple and effective solution.
+Expert photographers suggest that using flash can remove camera shake.
+I have not tried this myself.

 BRIBES aka TREATS

 Be Ready to Take Pictures Fast

-You can make your photographer life easier if you explore potential pre-sets for your pet photography.
-Pre-sets can get you up and running really fast because, until you gain experience, they will do the hard work for you.
+You can make your life easier if you explore camera pre-sets for your cat photography.
+Pre-sets help you take pictures more quickly and until you gain experience, they do the hard work for you.

-The right camera settings for cat photography change with each device – check the manual.
+The right camera settings for cat photography change with each device – check your manual.

 Our colleague Sidewalk Shoes has the following to say about the AV (aperture priority) pre-set on a DSLR: